natrontech/workshop-ansible/docs/basics/inventory/create-inventory.md

         server2:
 ```

-Ansible always has a global group called `all` and there are 3 sub *groups*
+The inventory always has a global group called `all` and there are 3 sub *groups*

 - `hosts` a list of hosts
 - `vars` a list of variables